Suprith461/voiz_assignment/README.md

 #Voiz_assignment

-To run the app ,run the foolowing commands in your terminal
+Run the following commands in your terminal to experience the app

 1)npm install